Konawe Regency: Administrative districts

 Notes: The districts grouped as "East Konawe" are those surrounding Kendari City.
 The 2010 totals exclude the districts subsequently split off in 2013 to form the Kepulauan Konawe Regency. (a) includes 4 offshore islands.

-(b) included in figures for Sampara District, from which it was cut out. (c) included in figures for Bondoala District, from which it was cut out.
+(b) included in 2010 figure for Sampara District, from which it was cut out. (c) included in 2010 figure for Bondoala District, from which it was cut out.

-(d) except for Puanaha village, which has a post code of 93411.
+(d) except for Puanaha village, which has a post code of 93411. (e) included in 2010 figure for Wonggeduku District, from which it was cut out.

-(e) included in figures for Wonggeduku District, from which it was cut out.
+(f) the 12 kelurahan are Bose-Bose, Hopa-Hopa, Inalahi, Inolobu, Kasupute, Kulahi, Lalosabila, Nohu-Nohu, Palarahi, Puusinauwi, Ranoeya and Wawotobi.

-(f) includes in figures for Wawotobi District, from which it was cut out.
+(g) comprising the 12 kelurahan of Ambekairi, Arombu, Asambu, Asinua, Inolobunggadue, Latoma, Puunaaha, Tobeu, Tumpas, Tuoy, Unaaha and Wawonggole.

-(g) no figure available for Anggotoa District for mid 2023. (h) except for the kelurahan of Unaaha, which has a post code of 93418.
+(h) except for the kelurahan of Unaaha, which has a post code of 93418. (i) included in 2010 figure for Abuki District, from which it was cut out.

-(i) included in figures for Abuki District, from which it was cut out. (j) included in figures for Tongauna District, from which it was cut out.
+(j) included in 2010 figure for Tongauna District, from which it was cut out.

 Climate

 Konawe Regency has a tropical rainforest climate (Af) with moderate rainfall from August to November and heavy rainfall from December to July.
 The following climate data is for Unaaha, the seat of the regency.